SE Asian nations say consensus reached on ending Myanmar crisis | Law-Order

 "It's beyond our expectation," Malaysian Prime Minister Muhyiddin Yassin told reporters after the leaders' meeting of the Association of Southeast Asian Nations (ASEAN) that was also attended by Myanmar's Senior General Min Aung Hlaing.
 "We tried not to accuse his side too much because we don't care who's causing it," Muhyiddin added.
 "We just stressed that the violence must stop.
 For him, it's the other side that's causing the problems.
 But he agreed that violence must stop."

 According to a statement from group chair Brunei, a consensus was reached on five points - ending violence, a constructive dialogue among all parties, a special ASEAN envoy to facilitate the dialogue, acceptance of aid and a visit by the envoy to Myanmar.
-There was no mention of releasing political prisoners in the statement.
-"He said he (Min Aung Hlaing) heard us, he would take the point in, which he considered helpful," Singapore Prime Minister Lee Hsien Loong told reporters.
+The five-point consensus did not mention political prisoners, although the chairman's statement said the meeting "heard calls" for their release.
+"He (Min Aung Hlaing) said he heard us, he would take the point in, which he considered helpful," Singapore Prime Minister Lee Hsien Loong told reporters.

 "He was not opposed to ASEAN playing a constructive role, or an ASEAN delegation visit, or humanitarian assistance."
 But Lee added the process had a long way to go, "because it is one thing to say you will cease violence and release political prisoners, it is another thing to get it done".

-It was not clear why Lee referred to the release of political prisoners when this was not in the consensus statement.
+It was not clear why Lee referred to the release of political prisoners when this was not in the five consensus points.
 There was no immediate comment from Min Aung Hlaing.

 The leaders of Indonesia, Vietnam, Singapore, Malaysia, Cambodia and Brunei were at the meeting, along with the foreign ministers of Laos, Thailand and the Philippines.
 While ASEAN's non-interference policy makes it difficult to tackle contentious issues, the body is seen by the United Nations, China and the United States as best placed to deal with the junta directly.